ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 # DateTime {#data_type-datetime}

-Data structure for storing [Unix time](https://en.wikipedia.org/wiki/Unix_time).
-It can also store a time zone.
+Data structure for storing timestamp in the [Unix time](https://en.wikipedia.org/wiki/Unix_time) format.
+Additionally it can store a time zone.

 Syntax: